Hudo1501/Design-FFT-Based-Audio-Spectrum-Analyzer-IP-Core/README.md

-The architecture is deliberately conventional: Cooley–Tukey decimation-in-frequency, an SDF pipeline, Q1.15 fixed-point arithmetic with per-stage scaling, a three-multiply complex product, a Hann window, and an α-max-β-min magnitude estimator. **No claim of architectural novelty is made.** What this repository offers instead is a fully open RTL description paired with the bit-accurate Python model that both *generates its coefficient memories* and *serves as its verification oracle*, a bottom-up bit-exact verification result at every level of the hierarchy, and a post-place-and-route PPA characterization that separates measured numbers
+The architecture is deliberately conventional: Cooley–Tukey decimation-in-frequency, an SDF pipeline, Q1.15 fixed-point arithmetic with per-stage scaling, a three-multiply complex product, a Hann window, and an α-max-β-min magnitude estimator.
+What this repository offers instead is a fully open RTL description paired with the bit-accurate Python model that both *generates its coefficient memories* and *serves as its verification oracle*, a bottom-up bit-exact verification result at every level of the hierarchy, and a post-place-and-route PPA characterization that separates measured numbers